-Yes, Plume supports connections from devices that have implemented MAC address randomization.
-Through our Advanced Device Typing feature, your Plume network will still be able to properly recognize devices with a random MAC and assign them to the proper category and icon.
-The device brand, name and model should also still be displayed. .
+Yes, Plume supports connections from devices that have implemented MAC address randomization (Private Address).
+Being able to connect to Wi-Fi using a random MAC address is a new feature recently released in Android 10, Windows 10 and iOS 14.
+Through our Advanced Device Typing feature, your Plume will still be able to properly recognize devices with a random MAC and assign them to the proper device category and icon.
+The device brand, name and model should also still be displayed.

 Limitations when using a random MAC on Plume networks

 Using a random MAC address is a great way to improve your device's privacy, particularly when connecting to networks that are not your own.
 Although, there are a few things to keep in mind if you are using a random MAC address on a Plume network.

 Certain features and policies rely on a consistent MAC address on the device to function.

 - People At Home

 Every time a device changes its MAC address, the device will appear as new to your Plume network and these rules/configurations will have to be applied to the device again.
 Depending on the implementation being used on the device, the MAC can change whenever there is an SSID change, the Wi-Fi network is forgotten or even Daily (Windows 10).

 How to limit the impact while using random MAC addresses?